-At the same time though, the MRO arena is becoming ever more competitive, making reduced working capital investment a highly desirable goal.
+At the same time though, the MRO arena is becoming every more competitive, making reduced working capital investment a highly desirable goal.

 But how are you supposed to accurately forecast demand for your MRO inventory, when it may be almost wholly comprised of slow-moving items subject to irregular demand?
 If this question was easy to answer, MRO businesses would not be suffering the high levels of obsolete material that currently plague the sector.

 Is your company basing MRO inventory forecasts on extrapolated historical data?
 This is by far the most common demand forecasting method, but it’s not one with which your forecasts are ever likely to become more accurate.